 - All men’s and women’s home basketball games and select away games

 - Games and practices held during semester breaks, spring break, and University scheduled and national holidays

 - Special appearances (on and off-campus)

 - Various athletic, community service, and fundraising events

-“Cappy”, CU’s official mascot, is an important member of the CU Cheerleading Program and Capital University.
-Cappy can be seen alongside the CU Cheerleaders during games and at various campus and community events.
+“Cappy”, CU’s official mascot, is an important member of the CU cheerleading program and Capital University.
+Cappy can be seen alongside the CU cheerleaders during games and at various campus and community events. - top -

 Capital University Cheerleading Assistant Coach